-\\The Supplemental Box 1 would indicate the new job information.
-If you continued to work this new position during the dates indicated for Box 2 (first page) you would record the practice information again for a primary job and ensure that the work experience was within the year timeframe indicated in Box 2.
+The supplemental box 1 would indicate the new job information.
+If you continued to work this new position during the dates indicated for primary box 2 (first page) you would record the practice information again for a primary job and ensure that the work experience was within the year timeframe indicated in primary box 2.

-In Box 5, the end date will be June 1 2020 if you will be currently employed at this location past the 11:59:59pm ET, May 31 2020 deadline.
-If your pre-application documents are approved early (recommended) and employment indicated in box 5 is terminated before June 1 2020 then it is your responsibility to inform AVTAA of the change in employment status.
+In primary box 5, the end date will be June 1 2021 if you will be currently employed at this location past the 11:59:59pm ET, May 31 2021 deadline.
+If your pre-application documents are approved early (recommended) and employment indicated in primary box 5 is terminated before June 1 2021 then it is your responsibility to inform AVTAA of the change in employment status.
 Failure to do so will revoke your eligibility to submit a complete application in December.

 Provide the name of the practice and indicate the practice type in each box (e.g. university teaching hospital, specialty/referral, general practice, research, emergency only).
-Provide the name and email (preferably a work related email) of your supervisor or practice manager that can provide verification of employment.
+Provide the name and work email of your supervisor or practice manager that can provide verification of employment.
 Email will be used to contact the person you indicated for each job listed on the form.
 Please ensure this information is correct to avoid delays.